lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-04-02-Induction_Fetzer.md

 make choices on the basis of what has happened before.
 We return to a restaurant where we had a good experience and avoid people who have been unpleasant to us.
-Animals do this too: they return to places where they have found food and shun places where they have been attacked.
+Animals too: they return to places where they have found food and shun places where they have been attacked.
 Even plants grow towards sources of water and light.
 All of them assume that the future will resemble the past.

-Scientists working to discover the laws of nature are making a crucial assumption: that there are laws of nature, that the universe is in some sense lawful.
+Scientists working to discover the laws of nature are making a crucial assumption: that there **are** laws of nature, as opposed to chaos.
 We believe the Sun will rise tomorrow not merely because it always has in the past but because we now possess an elaborate theory of the cosmos that allows us to predict phenomena such as eclipses with great accuracy.
-But we are entirely at the mercy of what is and not of what we predict: for all we know, the Sun could vanish overnight, not because of some unknown physical law but because our laws were simply an illusion.
+But we are entirely at the mercy of nature: the Sun could vanish overnight, not because of some unknown physical law but because the universe is actually lawless.
-And to quote Russell again:[^1]
+And to quote Russell again:[^2]

 > The man who has fed the chicken every day throughout its life at last wrings its neck instead.

-[^1]: Bertrand Russell, ‘On Induction’, Problems of Philosophy (Oxford University Press, 1964)
+[^2]: Bertrand Russell, ‘On Induction’, *Problems of Philosophy* (Oxford University Press, 1964)

 ### ... contrasted with reasoning deductively from axioms

-Mathematics begins with axioms, which are assumed without proof, and draws conclusions from them by rigorous reasoning.
+Mathematical reasoning begins with axioms, which are assumed without proof, and draws conclusions from them rigorously.
-(The reasoning does not have to be formal, but it must be utterly unambiguous.)
 The conclusions we draw through mathematics are an entirely different character from the scientific observations mentioned above.
-For one thing, they are not about the real world but about mathematical entities.
+They are not about the real world but about mathematical entities.
-For another, there is no past, no future, no observations.
+There is no past, no future, no observations.
 If something is a theorem, it will always be a theorem.

 It is also misleading to refer to axioms or theorems as being true: